lgreco/cdp/docs/source/COMP170/notes/firstObject.rst

      return counts;
    }   // Inline comments not recommended; used here to keep code compact

 If we attempt to print the variable returned by  method ``countLinesWordsCharacters``, we will be disappointed.
 All we'll get is something like ``FileCounts@133314b``.
 The printout includes the class name of the object and its memory location (in this example ``133314b``).
 Obviously we need something more useful.
-And so we have to modify the ``FileCounts`` object and provide it with instructors how to represent itself as a string.
+And so we have to modify the ``FileCounts`` object and provide it with instructions how to represent itself as a string.